Tharunika01/velir_ai/README.md

 # Velir AI – Digital Farmer Officer

+Velir AI aims to provide farmers with an accessible digital advisory system that simplifies agricultural decision-making through technology.

-Velir AI is a cloud-based agricultural advisory prototype designed to assist farmers with crop guidance, alerts, and farming insights through a simple digital interface.
+Velir AI is a digital agricultural advisory prototype designed to assist farmers with crop guidance, alerts, and farming insights through a simple interface.

 This prototype demonstrates how digital systems can support farmers by providing structured access to agricultural information and advisory support.